esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_minlp.rst

     	Thread safety: none
     <BLANKLINE>

 All seems in order.
-The dimensions are corresponding to what we wanted, the gradient is detected etc.
+The dimensions are corresponding to what we wanted, no gradient is detected etc.

 Solving your MINLP by relaxation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^